techsouvik/ComplianceAI/Readme.md

 }'
 ```

-Note : The free version of Render is being used and can give a 500 Internal Server Error
+Note : The free version of Render is being used and can give a 500 Internal Server Error or a 502 Bad Gateway Error also.

 ---